NationalAssociationOfRealtors/block_r_provisioner/README.md

 - `query.sh` - used to inspect the contents of the ledger during testing
 - `zookeeper.service` - systemd service for Zookeeper

-Configuration files are found in the `templates` directory:
+Configuration templates are found in the `templates` directory:

 - `blockr-config.yaml` - network configuration file
 - `configtx.yaml` - genesis block and channel configuration file